-- Update QPDFObjectHandle::pipeStreamData to return an overall success code that goes beyond whether or not filtered data was written successfully.
+- Random number generation is now delegated to the crypto provider.
+The old behavior is still used by the native crypto provider.
+It is still possible to provide your own random number generator. - Add a new version of QPDF0bjectHandle::StreamDataProvider::provideStreamData that accepts the suppress_warnings and will_retry options and allows a success code to be returned.
+This makes it possible to implement a StreamDataProvider that calls pipeStreamData on another stream and to pass the response back to the caller, which enables better error handling on those proxied streams. - Update QPDF0bjectHandle::pipeStreamData to return an overall success code that goes beyond whether or not filtered data was written successfully.
 This allows better error handling of cases that were not filtering errors.
 You have to call this explicitly.
 Methods in previously existing APIs have the same semantics as before. - The QPDFPageObjectHelper::placeFormXObject method now allows separate control over whether it should be willing to shrink or expand objects to fit them better into the destination rectangle.
 The previous behavior was that shrinking was allowed but expansion was not.
 The previous behavior is still the default. - When calling the C API, any non-zero value passed to a boolean parameter is treated as TRUE.
 Previously only the value 1 was accepted.
-This makes the C API behave more like most C interfaces and is known to improve compatibility with some Windows environments that dynamically load the DLL and call functions from it. - Add QPDFObjectHandle::unsafeShallowCopy for copying only top-level dictionary keys or array items.
-This is unsafe because it creates a situation in which changing a lower-level item in one object may also change it in another object, but for cases in which you know you are only inserting or replacing top-level items, it is much faster than QPDFObjectHandle::shallowCopy. - Add QPDFObjectHandle::filterAsContents, which filter's a stream's data as a content stream.
-This is useful for parsing the contents for form XObjects in the same way as parsing page content streams. - Bug Fixes - When detecting and removing unreferenced resources during page splitting, traverse into form XObjects and handle their resources dictionaries as well. - The same error recovery is applied to streams in other than the primary input file when merging or splitting pages.
+This makes the C API behave more like most C interfaces and is known to improve compatibility with some Windows environments that dynamically load the DLL and call functions from it. - Add QPDF0bjectHandle::unsafeShallowCopy for copying only top-level dictionary keys or array items.
+This is unsafe because it creates a situation in which changing a lower-level item in one object may also change it in another object, but for cases in which you know you are only inserting or replacing top-level items, it is much faster than QPDF0bjectHandle::shallowCopy. - Add QPDFObjectHandle::filterAsContents, which filter's a stream's data as a content stream.
+This is useful for parsing the contents for form XObjects in the same way as parsing page content streams.

+- When detecting and removing unreferenced resources during page splitting, traverse into form XObjects and handle their resources dictionaries as well. - The same error recovery is applied to streams in other than the primary input file when merging or splitting pages.

+• Build/Packaging Changes

-- Build/Packaging Changes - The fix-qdf program was converted from perl to C++.
-As such, qpdf no longer has a runtime dependency on perl. - Library Enhancements - Added new helper routine QUtil::call\main\from\wmain which converts wchar\t arguments to UTF-8 encoded strings.
-This is useful for qpdf because library methods expect file names to be UTF-8 encoded, even on Windows - Added new QUtil::read\lines\from\file methods that take FILE\ arguments and that allow preservation of end-of-line characters.
-This also fixes a bug where QUtil::read\lines\from\file wouldn't work properly with Unicode filenames. - CLI Enhancements - Added options --is-encrypted and --requires-password for testing whether a file is encrypted or requires a password other than the supplied (or empty) password.
+- The fix-qdf program was converted from perl to C++.
+As such, qpdf no longer has a runtime dependency on perl.

+- Added new helper routine QUtil::call_main_from_wmain which converts wchar_t arguments to UTF-8 encoded strings.
+This is useful for qpdf because library methods expect file names to be UTF-8 encoded, even on Windows - Added new QUtil::read_lines_from_file methods that take FILE arguments and that allow preservation of end-of-line characters.
+This also fixes a bug where QUtil::read_lines_from_file wouldn't work properly with Unicode filenames.

+· CLI Enhancements

+- Added options --is-encrypted and --requires-password for testing whether a file is encrypted or requires a password other than the supplied (or empty) password.
 These communicate via exit status, making them useful for shell scripts.
 They also work on encrypted files with unknown passwords. - Added encrypt key to JSON options.
 With the exception of the reconstructed user password for older encryption formats, this provides the same information as --show-encryption but in a consistent, parseable format.
-See output of qpdf --json-help for details. - Bug Fixes
+See output of qpdf --json-help for details.